What Are Reparations?

 Reparations can be in as many forms as necessary to equitably (fairly) address the many forms of injury caused by wars and crimes against humanity, chattel slavery and its continuing vestiges.
-The material forms of reparations include cash payments, land, economic development, and repatriation resources particularly to those who are descendants of enslaved Africans, coerced into society.
-Other forms of reparations for Afro-Indigenous people in the United States may include funds for scholarships and community development; creation of multi-media depictions of the history of Afro-Indigenous people and textbooks for educational institutions that tell the story from their perspectives; development of historical monuments and museums; the return of artifacts and art to appropriate people or institutions; exoneration of political prisoners; and, the elimination of laws and practices that maintain dual systems in the major areas of life including the punishment system, health, education and the financial/economic system.
+The material forms of reparations include cash payments, land, economic development, and repatriation.
+Other forms of reparations for may include funds for scholarships and community development; creation of multi-media depictions of true history and textbooks for educational institutions that tell the story from their perspectives; development of historical monuments and museums; the return of artifacts and art to appropriate people or institutions; exoneration of political prisoners; and, the elimination of laws and practices that maintain dual systems in the major areas of life including the punishment system, health, education and the financial/economic system.
 The forms of reparations received should improve their lives for future generations to come; foster economic, social and political parity; and allow for full rights of self-determination.